 The members of the Executive Board accumulate pension in accordance with the Finnish Employees' Pensions Act.
-In addition, the company has a supplementary pension scheme that includes some of the members of the Executive Board.

-All pension arrangements for members of the Executive Board are collective within the meaning of Finnish tax laws.
+In addition, the company has a supplementary pension scheme that includes three members of the Executive Board.
+The supplementary pension arrangements for members of the Executive Board are collective within the meaning of Finnish tax laws.
 All supplementary pensions taken for the executives are defined contribution schemes.
-The supplementary defined contribution pension arrangement applies to three members of the Executive Board.
 The annual contribution equals 10 per cent of the income for the year.
 The supplementary pension includes vested rights.
 The retirement age is 63 years.
 There are no Executive Board members with defined benefit supplementary agreements.

-New CEO and Executive Board member service contracts concluded after 1 January 2013 will not include supplementary pension benefits.
+New Executive Board member service contracts concluded after 1 January 2013 do not include supplementary pension benefits.